Game Front 1-on-1: Tiny Brains’ Dev Sees a Design-Driven Future

 Immediately after finishing production on Assassin’s Creed III in August 2012, Darveau was on a plane back to Montreal to begin working on Spearhead’s first title: a four-player, couch co-op experience called Tiny Brains.
 The studio formed in September 2012, and with about six weeks of testing and development left on Tiny Brains (give or take), the game looks to be finished within a year of Darveau taking the leap.

 Tiny Brains looks to be a game perfect for parties, but its ambition is larger than that.
 Originally, the title was born out of an innate need: to have a game that Darveau and Spearhead Games co-founder Malik Boukhira could enjoy with their less-gamerly girlfriends, as couples.
 The developers realized there were no true cooperative games that were deep enough to keep hardcore players interested, but light enough that casual or non-gamers could still play them and enjoy them.

 Hence came the idea for Tiny Brains — a co-op title that keeps individual mechanics as simple as possible, and builds depth through how players interact with one another.
 Each player takes on the role of one of four lab animals, and each of those has been experimented on to give it some kind of telekinetic superpower.
-One animal as the equivalent of a Force Push ability, another has Force Pull; one can manifest blocks out of thin air, and the last can switch places with movable objects, effectively teleporting.
+One animal has the equivalent of a Jedi-esque Force Push ability, another has Force Pull; one can manifest blocks out of thin air, and the last can switch places with movable objects, effectively teleporting.